hackerb9/lsix/README.md

 # lsix
 Like "ls", but for images.
 Shows thumbnails in terminal using sixel graphics.

+> Yet another small command line UNIX tool you never dreamt needing,
+> but, now found, an indispensible companion.

 ## Usage